Goodhart Hall, location of the 1931 Conference.

 One aspect of these conferences that stands out is the connectedness of the student bodies.
 Students organized across campuses to plan, host, and attend conferences together.
 School newspapers reported on students' attendance of conferences at other campuses on topics such as economic conditions and social relations.

 This project is meant to provide clarity and context to life on Bryn Mawr's campus today.
-We recognize that being a person of color at a predominantly white institution can be challenging and finding one's own voice can be difficult.
+We recognize that being a Black person at a predominantly white institution can be challenging and finding one's own voice can be difficult.
 For that reason, we feel it is important to understand that these events transpired.
 Our hope is that knowing these episodes in the College's history will promote ongoing efforts towards anti-racist practice at Bryn Mawr.

 The 2015 opening of The Enid Cook Center '31.
 The Center is the first building at Bryn Mawr named in honor of an African-American alumna.